carbon-language/carbon-lang/llvm/docs/LangRef.rst

    successor.
 -  Dependence is transitive.

-Poison Values have the same behavior as :ref:`undef values <undefvalues>`, with the additional affect that any instruction which has a *dependence* on a poison value has undefined behavior.
+Poison values have the same behavior as :ref:`undef values <undefvalues>`, with the additional effect that any instruction that has a *dependence* on a poison value has undefined behavior.

 Here are some examples: